RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

 ::: tip 📝 NOTE

 STM32 microcontroller firmware created using STM32CubeIDE (with the help of STM32CubeMX) have **.ioc** file.
 This is a configuration file created by the STM32CubeMX tool.
 This is a helpful tool in setting up peripherals and drivers quickly in the STM32 development ecosystem.
 However, once you do the files modification mentioned in this guide, you cannot create a new **.ioc** file or modify it via STM32CubeMX.
-Else, those modified files need by the RAK3172 will be overwritten and will go back to their original state or the **.ioc** file.
+Else, those modified files needed by the RAK3172 will be overwritten and will go back to their original state or the **.ioc** file.

 In cases that you need to use STM32CubeMX to set up peripherals or drivers, you just need to do again the same modification as mentioned in this section.
 :::

 1. Download the [Low Level Development zip file](https://downloads.rakwireless.com/LoRa/RAK3172/Firmware/RAK3172_Low_Level_Development.zip) from the RAK downloads site.
 Extract the zip file and inside the folder are four files that need to be copy-pasted on specific locations of the STM32WL V1.0.0 folder to make it compatible with RAK3172.

 The majority of these files are for setting up the RF channel frontend of the radio section on the STM32WL chip.
-Also, the startup file must be changed because the default startup on STM32WL SDK V1.0.0 is for STM32WL55 series and not for STM32WLE5.
+Also, the startup file must be changed because the default startup on STM32WL SDK V1.0.0 is for the STM32WL55 series and not for STM32WLE5.
 The RAK3172 is based on STM32WLE5CCU6.

 ::: tip 📝 NOTE
 This guide will demonstrate how to run the **LoRaWAN_End_Node** example of the STM32WL SDK to RAK3172.
 If you need to run other LoRaWAN related examples like **LoRaWAN_AT_Slave**, you need to update the files on that folder.